-The charm here lies in the toppings, which guests can customize to their liking.
-This soup is a simple, yet popular weeknight favorite that will never disappoint on a chilly winter evening.
+The charm of this Tortilla Soup lies in the toppings, which guests can customize to their liking.
+This soup recipe is a simple, yet popular weeknight dinner favorite that will never disappoint on a chilly winter evening.
 It's the perfect touch of spice to add some excitement to your dinner routine.
 This soup can be as rich or as simple as you want it to be.
 It can be made as a crock pot soup recipe or with a regular large soup pot.

 Note: Nutritional analysis is per cup.

 No time to make tortilla strips?
 Store-bought chips will do in a pinch.
 Top with sour cream, avocado, cheese, and anything else you would like.

 Awesome, easy and very satisfying.
 Served with salad at a book club meeting and got rave reviews.
 It makes a lot!
 I added a little extra salt and cumin to the broth, extra lime juice to the marinade, and cayenne pepper since we like things spicy.
 Picky husband actually asks me to make this!

 This was a delicious soup.
 I've been looking for a good tortilla soup.
 My favorite is Sedona Tortilla soup from CPK but it still didn't come out quite like that (I think they add corn and puree it all).
 But it was a good recipe nonetheless.
 I did, however, cut the recipe in half because this is a big one.
 I also added a 4 oz can of chopped green hatch chilis, used roasted diced canned tomatoes, added chili powder and smoked paprika.
 I marinated the chicken from the beginning like others and added 1 can of black beans.
 We served with whole wheat low fat cheese quesadillas.
 Nice light dinner!